FASTECH logo

 How Do Hydrogen Fuel Cell Systems Work in Planes?

-3. Electricity generation – These hydrogen fuel cell systems generate electricity, with the fuel cell stacks acting as miniature power plants.
-However, it’s important to note that the output from the fuel cell is direct current (DC), which then has to be converted to alternating current (AC) via inverters to turn the plane’s motor.
+3. Electricity generation – HFC systems generate electricity, with the fuel cell stacks acting as miniature power plants.
+The raw direct current (DC) produced by each cell may be converted into an alternating current (AC) as needed.

 Harnessing Hydrogen: Pioneering Test Flights